-Each month, the Communications Team reaches out to members of the Department of English faculty and asks them to elaborate on a current research or creative project they are working on or have recently completed.
-For this month, we asked Professor Hannibal Hamlin about his project, the Bloomsbury Cultural History of the Bible.
+Each month, the Communications Team reaches out to members of the Department of English faculty and graduate program and asks them to elaborate on a current research or creative project they are working on or have recently completed.
+For this month, we asked Professor Hannibal Hamlin about his research on Paul Griffiths’ novel let me tell you.

-In your own words, as the expert that you are, can you explain the overview of your project?
+In your own words, as the expert that you are, can you explain (as though to a colleague) the overview of your project?